 - Major League Baseball announces that it will begin testing minor leaguers for human growth hormone this season.
 The illegal performance-enhancing substance has long been considered undetectable by conventional doping tests, but its presence has recently been isolated through a blood test, which will be used for this purpose.

 - The Atlanta Braves sign 18-year-old Dominican shortstop Edward Salcedo to a contract.
-Considered as one of the top talents available on the international market, the youngster receives a signing bonus of $1.6 million and will likely begin his professional career with the Class-A Rome Braves.
+Considered as one of the top talents available on the international market, the youngster receives a signing bonus of $1.6 million.
+Although expected to begin his professional career with the Class-A Rome Braves, he will be assigned to the Rookie-level DSL Braves instead.
 Salcedo first signed with the Cleveland Indians in 2007, but the contract was voided when it was discovered that he was underage.
+He will fail to develop as a star, however.

 - 2011 - The first injury reports come out of spring training, with the Cardinals getting the worst news.
 Starting pitcher Adam Wainwright, runner-up for the Cy Young Award last season, has a "significant injury" to his pitching elbow and will undergo Tommy John surgery and miss the entire season.
 Also out indefinitely is Dodgers P Vicente Padilla who will undergo surgery on his forearm tomorrow.
 Finally, Brewers starting C Jonathan Lucroy fractures the little finger of his throwing hand during drills and will be out from four to six weeks.